bcristobal/Gestion-de-Hotel/README.md

 This example shows how to use JUnitPerf to test the performance of the REST API.

+Run the next command to clean and compile:

+      mvn clean complile

 Run the following command to compile all classes and launch the unit tests:

       mvn test